 Spacelift offers public workers for ease of use alongside private workers running in your environment with customizable specifications.

 Private workers provide complete execution environment control, including custom Docker images, resource allocation, and network configuration.
-Organizations gain flexibility balancing security, performance, and operational control.
+Organizations gain flexibility by balancing security, performance, and operational control.

 Scalr relies on self-hosted agents that run in a customer’s private network and communicate with the Scalr control plane using outbound-only connections.
 This model avoids inbound firewall rules and limits direct platform access to private infrastructure, with a fixed number of agents included by default.